This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 - In the file where you write your refinements, you must include the files of the LookML that you’re refining.
 The Looker IDE will give you warnings if you try to refine an object that is not included.

 - In your model file, include the files where your refinements are defined.
-You can combine files and use includes in very creative ways; see the Using Refinements to Add Layers to Your Model section below for details.
+You can combine files and use includes in very creative ways; see the Using refinements to add layers to your model section of this page for details.

 Refining LookML objects is an easy way to adapt views and Explores without having to edit the original LookML.
 This is especially handy when your views and Explores are read-only in your project, such as with files imported from other projects.
 Let’s walk through an example of refining an Explore.